dslab-epfl/svshi/README.md

 - **Humidity sensors** (deviceType = "humidity")
 - **Switches** (deviceType = "switch")

+## Setup

+To install all the Python dependencies, run `pip install -r requirements.txt`.

 ## Developing an application

 To develop an app for Pistis: